jenkinsci/cryptomove-plugin/README.md

 ## Releasing a new version

-1. Load the SSH key responsible for pushing the plugin on GitHub
+1. Load the SSH key responsible for pushing the plugin on GitHub.
+Log into Github.com with the right account.
 2. Test the plugin works by running the following command

 ```bash